-Doctors may need to intervene if an individual’s curvature is too large or causes the spine to become unstable.
+Doctors may need to intervene if an individual’s curvature becomes too large or causes the spine to become unstable.
 Kyphosis refers to the medical term denoting an extreme forward curvature.
 As such, the causes of Kyphosis link to postural imbalances, spinal abnormalities, or age-related diseases.
 Aside from alterations in the appearance of the spine, it may not produce any symptoms.

 Symptoms of Kyphosis